Leela (Doctor Who): Other media

 Jameson reprised the role of Leela onscreen in the 1993 charity special Dimensions in Time.

 Leela's life on Gallifrey has been explored in various spin-off media.
 In the Virgin New Adventures novel Lungbarrow, by Marc Platt, Leela and Andred are expecting a child, the first naturally conceived baby on Gallifrey for millennia.
 When the Doctor learns this, he asks her to name it after him; Platt explained that this was meant to suggest a time loop in which the hybrid child goes on to become the Other and subsequently the Doctor, explaining his half-human parentage in the 1996 TV film.

 Jameson has voiced the character in six series of Big Finish Productions audio plays set on Gallifrey, alongside Lalla Ward as Romana and John Leeson as K-9.
-In the Gallifrey audio series, Leela acts as Romana's bodyguard, advisor and friend.
-Being in the presence of Time Lord biology extends Leela's lifespan, keeping her relatively youthful.
-However, if she ever left them, she would quickly age to death.
+In the Gallifrey audio series, Leela acts as Romana's bodyguard, advisor, and friend.
+Being in the presence of Time Lord biology extends Leela's lifespan and keeps her relatively youthful; if she ever left them, however, then she would quickly age to death.
 In Gallifrey, Leela and Andred separate after Andred fakes his death to infiltrate the Celestial Intervention Agency (he regenerates and impersonates a man who attempted to kill him, not considering how his actions would affect Leela).
 Andred is subsequently killed and Leela is blinded during a Gallifreyan civil war, which also results in her version of K9 (the original) being destroyed.
 She is then taken out of time, to avoid her perishing with the rest of Gallifrey.
-She follows Romana through several alternative universes, regaining vision in one eye by ingesting vampire blood, her unique physiology allowing her to be physically enhanced by it without experiencing the negative mental side effects.
+She follows Romana through several alternative universes, regaining vision in one eye by ingesting vampire blood, her unique physiology allowing her to be physically enhanced by it without experiencing the negative, mental side-effects.
 She eventually returns to her original universe with Romana in time to save their Gallifrey.

 In 2011, Leela joined the cast of the second series of Jago & Litefoot, where she is sent by Romana to investigate breaks in time in Victorian London.
 In the same year, Jameson reprised the role of Leela alongside Tom Baker as the Fourth Doctor for a series of audio dramas for Big Finish.
 These dramas began to be released in January 2012, and are adaptations of stories planned for TV but never produced, as well as original storylines set in the gap between The Talons of Weng-Chiang and Horror of Fang Rock.
 Leela has also appeared in several Past Doctor Adventures, including four novels by Chris Boucher pairing her with the Fourth Doctor, with whom she also appears in Philip Reeve's 2013 short story "The Roots of Evil" (which sees the Fourth Doctor and Leela deal with the aftermath of a situation created by the Eleventh Doctor).